kubila/kubila/README.md

-### Hi there this is kubila here,
+### Hi there,
+I'm an;
+animal lover,
-A cat lover, ultra a-social, insterested in many topics, always looking forward and of course a curious learner.
+ultra a-social(I can live in situations like not stepping outside for 6 months), insterested in many topics and of course a curious learner.
 <!--
 **kubila/kubila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.